Student Organizations Guidelines and Responsibilities

 - Meet the following criteria if it is a sports-related student organization:

 - Must have a recreational focus.
 Competitive aspects of an organization must be limited to no more than 10 competitions per academic year.

-- Must have limited liability for the college, ensuring that no additional insurance coverage is needed.
+- Must have limited liability for the university, ensuring that no additional insurance coverage is needed.